 #2: A troubling political polarization

 Political polarisation has been present in Poland for many years.
 It didn’t come out of the clear blue sky in 2015, but has indeed grown in a dangerous manner since PiS’ come-back to power.
-The country now appears more ideologically fractured than ever, while mutual hatred between both “sides” is growing stronger. poland presidential election 2020
+The country now appears more ideologically fractured than ever, while mutual hatred between both “sides” is growing stronger. polish presidential election

 The assassination of the mayor of Gdansk Pawel Adamowicz in January 2019 is tragic proof of this development.
 However, we should not forget either that, in 2010 in Lodz, the murder of Marek Rosiak – a member of the local PiS branch – also foreshadowed the path Poland would find itself on.
 With this murderous violence now spilling over into the political arena, the “two factions” – PiS and its allies versus the so-called democratic opposition – seem to be moving inexorably apart.